A-Z GUIDE on choosing a Surfboard

 Keep your hands off the rails – Once you paddle for a wave and are about to stand up – try to keep your hands off the rails and feet off the water to create less drag.
 It is more power-wise to paddle for a wave with less drag than paddle for a wave with more drag and more power.
 Surfing is all about the smooth lining

 That’s one common rule in water, that’s overlooked by so many.
 Never dive head first!

 Learn how to turtle-dive instead of just jumping off the board.
 If you are already paddling for the unbroken waves and see a big wave approaching you – simply turn yourself over so you could stay under the board.
 If the wave is just about to break on you – jump down the board and try to hold the leash as close to the board as possible.

 Avoid surfing to the shore – Yes, the moments of bliss make you forget the time and space around you.
 The main key as a beginner surfer is to catch as many waves as possible to get better at it – but surfing too close to the shore can break your fins and even the board.
 So, be careful!

 Arch your back – Not your neck.
 It

-Stand in the middle of the board – in order to catch waves most efficiently.
+Stand in the middle of the board – to catch waves most efficiently.

 Relax and stay Smooth If you paddle out, always stay half relaxed.
 If you are waiting for the set – Relax.
 If there’s a wave coming – start paddling.
 There’s no point of paddling with your whole strength, you have to be smooth rather than strong.
 Surfing is a low resistance sport, where will you be waiting about 50% of the time, paddling back about 45% of the time and surfing if lucky for about 5% at the most.